 I wish I could say, “back by popular demand.”

-Sure, read a few books on photography, but read lots and lots of books on the business of photography.
+Go ahead and read a few books on photography but read lots and lots of books on the business of photography.
 Also learn about accounting and marketing.
-Read business success stories, irregardless of the type of business.
+Read business success stories irregardless of the type of business.
 Can the success of Starbucks somehow relate to your photo business?
-Does the way Apple markets its iPods influence how you might market your photography?
+Can the way Apple markets its iPods influence how you might market your photography?
 What can FedEx teach you?

 Marketing and business skills are much more important for a photographer than his/her photo skills.
 Market and promote your business continually and smartly.
 And cross your fingers.

 They say that successful people make their own luck.
-But luck, or opportunity, can’t knock on your door unless you’ve already cleared a path to the front steps.
+But luck, or opportunity, can’t knock on your door unless you’ve already cleared a path to your front steps.

 Educate yourself.

 University and college programs take two to four years.
-So why do you expect that your photo business education will take only a few weeks or just a few mouse clicks?
+So why do you expect that your photo business education will take only a couple weeks or just a few mouse clicks?

 Also, it doesn’t hurt to buy a few lottery tickets now and again. :-)

-Plan B for this blog is to help educate clients: how to be a good client; how to be a happy client; how and why to hire a photographer.
+A secondary goal for this blog is to help educate photo customers: how to be a good customer; how to be a happy customer; how and why to hire a professional photographer.

-Not that I’m trying to tell clients how to run their business, but from time to time, I hope to offer suggestions on how to improve their public relations and marketing efforts, especially when it comes to photos and media access.
+I’m not trying to tell customers how to run their business but, from time to time, I hope to offer suggestions on how to improve their public relations and marketing efforts, especially when it comes to photography and media access.

 Thanks for reading.